Peterlingin/console/README.md

 A "professional" cybersecurity phrase generator that mimics the style of big-name consultancy slides.
 It’s called *Garpner* (totally not a reference to any pricey firms you may know).
 It randomly mixes buzzwords from four categories to crank out thousands of polished-sounding nonsense phrases.
 Perfect for your next fake briefing.

 The page is completely self-contained and can be saved as an HTML file to use offline.
 Just click "Generate Insight" to produce a new phrase with a smooth fade animation.
-Perfect for any cybersecurity conference or presentation where you need to sound strategic without committing to anything specific!.
+Perfect for any cybersecurity conference or presentation where you need to sound strategic without committing to anything specific!